Glassb3ad/PSO_for_2d_functions/README.md

 run tests: python -m unittest discover tests

 tests might take some time due to using PSO with big swarms and high iteration count.

+Other dependencies:

+- matPlot
+- numpy

+The code includes sample optimization problems in separate files like optimizeBananaFunction.py.
+These were used to generate visuals shown in this documentation.

+## references

+The PSO implementation is based on the pseudocode found in Gad 2020.
+Also "general" and "PSO implementation" sections of this documentation rely heavily on this paper.
+The visualization tools were done together with chatGPT.

+Ahmed G. Gad, 2020, "Particle Swarm Optimization Algorithm and Its Applications:
+A Systematic Review", Archives of Computational Methods in Engineering (2022) 29:2531–2561.

+James Kennedy & Russell C. Eberhart, 2001, Swarm Intelligence, Academic Press.